 - User Name This field allows the user to enter a username for RADIUS Authentication.
-Password Is entered on the main network page. - 2.
+Password Is entered on the main network page.
+See the section of this manual "Web Interface Network Settings" - 2.
 Outer Authentication Allows the user to set the outer authentication scheme.
 The available protocols are EAP-FAST, EAP-TTLS EAP-PEAP - 3.
 Inner Authentication Allows the user to see the inner authentication scheme.
-The only available protocol is EAP-MSCHAP. - 4.
-Submit Applies any changes to the previous options when pressed.
+The only available protocol is EAP-MSCHAP